trinodb/trino/docs/src/main/sphinx/functions/aggregate.md

 -- (2, 42)
 ```

-The state type must be a boolean, integer, floating-point, or date/time/interval.
+The state type must be a boolean, integer, floating-point, char, varchar or date/time/interval.
 :::